 If you or a loved one has been in an accident or killed by an oilfield vehicle, you can file a lawsuit for what you've lost.
 The types of recoverable losses you can sue for are:

-- Medical bills: Truck accidents can cause major harm to an individual that results in a staggering amount of medical bills.
-Furthermore, even a loved one who passed away after an accident may still leave a family with substantial medical bills.
+- Medical bills: Truck accidents can cause major harm to an individual and result in a staggering amount of medical bills.
+Furthermore, even a loved one who passes away after an accident may still leave a family with substantial medical bills.

-- Loss of income: The law understands that compensating for the loss of income is important if an individual has to miss work due to an injury.
+- Loss of income: The law understands that compensating for lost income is important if an individual has to miss work due to an injury.
 It can also be substantial compensation for individuals who lost someone they were dependent upon.

-- Funeral expenses: In the event a loved one dies, you can get money to help pay for the unexpected funeral costs.
+- Funeral expenses: In the event of a loved one's death, you can get money to help pay for the unexpected funeral costs.